aspnetboilerplate/aspnetboilerplate/doc/WebSite/ObjectComparators.md

 ## Introduction

-**Object Comparator System** is a system which you can create comparator for any type of object with any compare type.
+**Object Comparator System** is a system which allows you to create comparator for any type of object with any compare type.

 ### Creating a Comparator
 You can create a comparator for any type of object.
 Just inherit **ObjectComparatorBase**, **ObjectComparatorBase<TBaseType>**  or  **ObjectComparatorBase<TBaseType, TEnumCompareTypes>  where TEnumCompareTypes : Enum**